 Turn On the ‘Show Password’ Settings

 Contrary to popular belief, NIST encourages employees to turn on the ‘show password’ setting when typing in their password.
-As the password is entered, the likelihood of another individual copying the password is very low.
+As the user’s password is entered, the likelihood of another individual copying the password is very low.
 However, making an error in typing the password and assuming the password is incorrect can compel the employee to move forward with the password reset process.
 In doing so, the individual can trigger the likelihood of potential data exposure.
+Therefore, removing the password hashes and turning on ‘show password’ when entering a password is beneficial to password security.

 Make Use Of Password Managers

 The NIST password guidelines 2020 encourage companies to leverage password managers to assist employees and stakeholders in generating robust passwords using encryption technologies.
 By taking this initiative, businesses can eliminate the chances of human error.
-Additionally, organizations that provide their teams with access to a password manager can permit the automated generation of long, strong passwords and passphrases that are difficult to crack.
+Additionally, organizations that provide their teams with access to a password manager can permit the automated generation of long, strong, complex passwords and passphrases that are difficult to crack and go beyond existing complexity requirements.

 Integrate Security in Password Storage Methods

-Organizations implementing the hashing strategy can store password data while ensuring the protection of the passwords database from potential hackers.
+Organizations implementing the hashing strategy can store password data while protecting the password database from potential hackers.
 Instead, the hacking attempt would provide the hackers with a list of hashes that take longer to crack and grant organizations more time to recover or take preventative measures.

 On the other hand, salting refers to the technique in which a unique marker is assigned to each password.
 Therefore, even if two employees use the same common password, different hashes are appointed to each password.